sakuli/sakuli.github.io/content/docs/enterprise/_index.md

 ?
 Would you like to enter your Sakuli license information?
 (Y/n)
 {{</highlight>}}

-You can enter `n` when you already entered license information before.
+You can enter `n` when you have already entered the license information before.

 You can enter `Y` and than enter / paste the license key in the next prompt: